 Algebra is the division of math concerned with operations and relations.
-Its concentrations range from solving equations and inequalities to graphing functions and polynomials.
+Its areas of focus range from solving equations and inequalities to graphing functions and polynomials.
 Algebra’s complexity grows with increasing variables and operations, but it starts its foundation in linear equations and inequalities.

 If the inequality were x ?
-2y + 3, these same linear solutions would exist in addition to (3, -1), (3, -2) and (3, -3), where multiple solutions can exist for the same value of x or the same value of y only for inequalities.
-The "?" means that it is unknown whether x is greater than or less than 2y + 3.
+2_y_ + 3, the same linear solutions just given would exist in addition to (3, -1), (3, -2) and (3, -3), where multiple solutions can exist for the same value of x or the same value of y only for inequalities.
+The "?" means that it is unknown whether x is greater than or less than 2_y_ + 3.
 The first number in each pair is the x value and the second is the y value.

 The graph of linear inequalities include a dashed line if they are greater than or less than but not equal to.
 Linear equations, on the other hand, include a solid line in every situation.
 Moreover, linear inequalities include shaded regions whereas linear equations do not.

 The complexity of linear inequalities outweighs the complexity of linear equations.
-While the latter involves simple slope and intercept analysis, the former (linear inequalities) involves the assessment of where to shade when resolving how to account for the additional set of solutions.
+While the latter involves simple slope and intercept analysis, the former (linear inequalities) also involves deciding where to shade in the graph as you account for the additional set of solutions.